Emsley1d/Weather-Scraper/ReadMe/readme.md

     * It would appear being able to request a users geolocation on page load has been removed: https://developer.chrome.com/docs/lighthouse/best-practices/geolocation-on-start/
     * Button added which user has to press to then be prompted to allow access to location.

+3. Temperatures were being returned in Kelvin and I wanted them returned in °C.
+    * Simply needed to add "&units=metric" to the API url.